 - You can give the chance to the speaker to call the next person randomly.
 Here you have to be careful that everyone gets the chance to speak.
-Make sure guest are not pointed till the end.
+Make sure guests are not pointed till the end.

-Always keep the aim in mind when you are doing this session, will summarize that in one sentence
+Always keep the aim in mind when you are doing this session, will summarize that in one sentence.

 “RR session aims improvement in speaking and listening skills, RR should break the ice and warm up everyone”